It’s back! Your favourite FREE night out at the Blackpool Illuminations – it’s the Illuminated Tram Parade!

 Featuring at the Illuminated Tram Parade…

-They’re joined by the high-impact drumming and superb choreography of the Spark!
+They’ve been joined by the high-impact drumming and superb choreography of the Spark!
 LED drummers, Lumidogs and a cast of illuminated giant puppets.
 Plus magical lanterns and all of YOU dressed in your own lights!

 A show not to be missed and a sight you’ll never forget.
 When the fleet of illuminated heritage trams take to the tracks in convoy – it’s a celebration of light and an amazing sight to see.